dsvoda/Az-Resource-Move-Checker/README.md

 # Azure Resource Move Checker

-This repository contains Python and PowerShell scripts to check whether Azure resources can be moved to a different subscription.
+This repository contains Python and PowerShell scripts to check whether Azure resources can be moved to a different subscription, resource group, or region.

 ## Table of Contents